Wildlife Afield is a publication of the

 Wildlife Protection System

 Use of Infrared Camera Video Footage from a Wildlife Protection System to Assess Collision-Risk Behaviour by Deer in Kootenay National Park, British Columbia.
 2003.
 Kinley, T. A., H. Page, N. J. Newhouse.
-Prepared for the Insurance Corporation of British Columbia.
+Prepared for the Insurance Corporation of British Columbia, Vancouver, BC.